 During the inspection, several items of the establishment's documentation and records were reviewed.
-These included: apheresis and processing staff training records, cleaning and maintenance records relating to the apheresis machines used for procurement, shipper validation reports, maintenance records for the controlled-rate freezer, temperature data logger validation and calibration reports, independent audits, agreements with courier companies, establishment data retention and temperature monitoring records.
+These included: apheresis and processing staff training records, records relating to the apheresis machines used for procurement, maintenance records for balances, fridges and a controlled rate freezer, a dry shipper validation report, the documented procedure for packing ATMP starting material, the cryopreservation procedure, the site master file and service level agreement with an NHS Trust at one of the procuring apheresis satellite sites and temperature monitoring records for storage areas.